kylejones200/psis_4700_applied_ai/webslides/topic_How-AI-Adds-Value-to-Business.md

 ## The Change Journey

-Awareness — teach teams what AI is.
+Awareness — teach teams what AI is
-Exploration — test ideas safely.
+Exploration — test ideas safely
-Integration — embed AI in workflows.
+Integration — embed AI in workflows
-Scaling — align AI with business goals.
+Scaling — align AI with business goals
 Each step requires leadership and trust

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.